jcapde/Twitter-DS/README.md

 Tools to automatically retrieve tweet contents from their ids are not provided by the authors, but some have been developed within the [social sensor project](https://github.com/socialsensor/twitter-dataset-collector).

+Note that some tweets might have been deleted or their users changed the privacy level.

 # Contact